 Image Courtesy: tradingview.com

 The Graham Holdings Company is a U.S based holding conglomerate that owns or has majority stakes in various newspapers, cable television, and websites.
-Back in 2013, the company sold one of its trademark news journal, The Washington Post, to Nash Holdings (controlled by Jeff Bezos) for $250 million.
+In 2013, the company sold one of its trademark newspapers, The Washington Post, to Nash Holdings (controlled by Jeff Bezos) for $250 million.

 Its other prized assets include Kaplan Inc. and The Slate Group, which runs the popular Slate Magazine.
-Graham Holdings, through its media arm, controls a total of six television stations running in six different states.
+Through its media arm, Graham Holdings controls a total of six television stations running in six different U.S states.
 The company achieved its highest-ever stock price in July 2015, when it was trading at $703/share.

 Tesla Model 3 cars | Image Courtesy: Flickr/Steve Jurvetson

 Founded in 2003, Tesla Incorporation is a clean energy company that manufactures electric cars and lithium-ion batteries.
-Since its inception, the company never had a profitable year, though several profitable quarters have come in its way.
+Since its inception, though the company has had several profitable quarters in its way, its first and only profit-booking year was 2020.

 The year 2019 turned out to be reasonably successful for the company.
 Tesla’s total car sales in 2019 recorded a 50% jump from the previous year.
 Its revenues almost doubled between 2017 and 2018.